Labor Day (film): Promotion

-Soundtracks listing

-Songs

-The soundtrack album features three songs.
-"Wings" from Birdy and "Take Us Alive" from Other Lives were featured in the trailers of the movie.

 Release

+The film had its world premiere at the Telluride Film Festival on August 29, 2013 and later screened in the Special Presentations section at the 2013 Toronto International Film Festival.
 The film had a limited release on December 27, 2013, for a one-week awards-qualifying run and had a wide release on January 31, 2014, in the United States.

 Home media

-The film was released on DVD + Blu-ray in US on April 29, 2014.
+The film was released on DVD + Blu-ray in the US on April 29, 2014.
 Bonus features include deleted scenes, a "End of Summer: making-of" Labor Day segment, and commentary featuring Reitman, cinematographer Steelberg, and first assistant director/co-producer Jason Blumenfeld.

 Reception

 Box office

 The film was opened wide along with That Awkward Moment on Super Bowl weekend.
 It grossed an estimated $5.3 million in its first three days and ranked seventh on its opening weekend, in domestic box office rankings by Rentrak.
 The film grossed $13.3 million in the U.S. and $6.9 million in the rest of the world, resulting in a worldwide gross of $20.2 million.